lynnwallenstein/lynn.io-source-grunt/app/_posts/2013-12-22-nested-layouts-with-less-divs.md

 * Makes it harder to use responsive CSS for responsive design
 * More code coming down the wire/larger page/performance

-There is a better way!
-(IF you don't have to worry about older browsers)
+There is a better way! ...
+IF you don't have to worry about older browsers :)

 ## Calc All the Things!

 [Calc][mozdevcalc] is one of my favorite new things about CSS.
-If you haven't played around with it I highly recommend you do, it is immensely powerful and has enabled me to do so many amazing things w/o relying on absolute positioning and/or adding tons of extra markup.
+If you haven't played around with it, I highly recommend you do.
+Tt is immensely powerful and has enabled me to do so many amazing things without relying on absolute positioning and/or adding tons of extra markup.

-The key is that calc allows the browser use mixed units for units of measurements, like percentages and pixels.
-For some good examples of calc is use, there is a great [CSSTricks][csstricks] article that goes over some common design patters and how calc can help.
+The key is that calc allows the browser to use mixed units for units of measurements.
+For some good examples of calc is use, there is a great [CSSTricks][csstricks] article that goes over some common design patters and how calc can be used to achieve them.

 So how can calc help us from [Divitis][divitis]?
-Easy!
+Easily!

 So lets start by simplifying our markup a little bit: